Computer Network Support Specialist

 What skills do you need to work in computer support?

-Elgin Community College Certificate Programs?
+Elgin Community College Certificate Programs

+Students will also develop proficiency in popular applications such as word processing, spreadsheet, database, and Internet publishing.
 CompTIA and Microsoft certifications can be achieved to ensure you have the necessary skill sets to meet employer expectations.
 With these skills and certifications, a computer professional can expect to enjoy a good salary, steady work, and opportunities to advance.
+Our program also teaches you how to learn and adapt to new technologies.
+As you grow, you'll be prepared for today's CIS careers and future industry developments.

 Learn more about the CIS department at ECC!